 Soup isn’t just for the winter!
 This Summer Corn and Carrot Soup with Roasted Chickpeas can be served warm or chilled and is perfect for summer!
-This corn and carrot soup is chock full of fresh summer veggies including, but not limited to: corn, carrots, yellow bell peppers, and yellow cherry tomatoes.
-The corn acts as a natural sweetener and tones down the acidity of the tomatoes, making it a perfect and well-balanced summer soup!

 Do you know what I hate the most?
 I hate it when people discriminate against soup in the summertime.
 I can think of a million and one reasons why soup can be served all summer long, but I won’t bore you with a lengthy and annoying list.
 I will mention that soup doesn’t necessarily have to be served warm.
 I have had many amazing chilled soups and gazpachos that are perfect for the summer heat.
 Also, I think we should praise summertime soups because of all of the fresh veggies we have on hand.
 What is a soup without the perfect veggies?
 It doesn’t exist, my friends.
 It doesn’t exist.